 If it is determined that CPHR BC & Yukon sees value in moving ahead with the partnership, we will work with the partner to translate the proposal into either a short-term trial, annual or multi-year agreement.
 A prospective partner does not become an Affiliate Partner until deliverables are agreed upon and a contract is signed by both parties.

 CPHR BC & Yukon accepts proposals on an ongoing basis from qualified speakers interested in participating in our core professional development program.
 Proposals can be submitted through our submission form.

 Conference speakers are managed separately from our Professional Development speakers and require a different application form.
-At this time, the call for speaker proposals for our 2023 HR Conference & Expo is closed.
-If you are interested in submitting a proposal to be a speaker at the 2024 HR Conference & Expo, please click here to sign up to receive an email notification when the online speaker submission system opens in June 2023.
+The call for speaker proposals for our 2024 HR Conference & Expo is now closed.
+If you are interested in submitting a proposal to be a speaker at the 2025 HR Conference & Expo, more information will be available in June 2024, please click here to sign up to receive an email notification when the online speaker submission system opens.

 Prior to submitting the online form for our core professional development program, speakers are encouraged to read each of the following sections:

 CPHR BC & Yukon provides speakers with the opportunity to:

 - Receive constructive feedback on their presentation content through our evaluation process